reuniware/Metrader5_EA/March_2023_Work/readme.md

 # Some tips

-You can draw some lines on an upper timeframe (eg. 1W) and then switch to a lower timeframe, and then you will see the 1W levels on the lower timeframe.
+You can ask for lines on an upper timeframe (eg. 1W) and then switch to a lower timeframe, and then you will see the 1W levels on the lower timeframe.